rwightman/posenet-python/README.md

 I first adapted the JS code more or less verbatim and found the performance was low so made some vectorized numpy/scipy version of a few key functions (named `_fast`).

-Further optimization is possible.
-The MobileNet base models have a throughput of 200-300 fps on a GTX 1080 Ti (or better).
-The _fast_ post processing code limits this to about 80-100fps if all file io and drawing is removed from the loop.
-A Cython or pure C++ port would be ideal.
+Further optimization is possible
+* The base MobileNet models have a throughput of 200-300 fps on a GTX 1080 Ti (or better)
+* The multi-pose post processing code brings this rate down significantly.
+With a fast CPU and a GTX 1080+:
+  * A literal translation of the JS post processing code dropped performance to approx 30fps
+  * My 'fast' post processing results in 90-120fps
+* A Cython or pure C++ port would be even better...

 ### Install